patricksavalle/devops-project-template/content/project-plan.md

 ## Best Practices

-- Validate RAT's before you start the project
+- [ ] Validate the riskiest assumptions before you start the project

-- Create in short increments and optimize in short iterations
+- [ ] Create in short increments and optimize in short iterations

-- Include all stakeholders in all phases
+- [ ] Include all stakeholders in the project

-- Optimize only what can be measured
-- Collaborate using the agile board
+- [ ] Allocate 50% of the board to non-functionals and DevOps process maintenance

-- Communicate
+- [ ] Move progressively to Kanban and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/)

-- Peer review
+- [ ] Peer review everything

-- Automate
+- [ ] Automate as much as possible

-- Monitor
+- [ ] Optimize only what can be measured

+- [ ] Log, trace and monitor only metrics that are actually used for optimization

+- [ ] Include the end-users in the learning loop as soon as possible but no later than the MVP

+- [ ] Prefer self-documentation and inline-documentation over external documentation

 ## Development Phases